-If we want our Enchanted Gardens to flourish, we must nurture them.
+If we want our Magical Lives to flourish, we must nurture them.
 We need to protect the spiritual seedlings that we plant by building fences around our gardens.
 Plants need a loving space and sufficient time to grow.
 You need space and time to grow, too.
 If you want your garden to flourish, you need to keep the goodness in; you can't let all of the fertilizer and water run away.
 You can't let your neighbours' weeds come in and choke out your plants.
 Know your boundaries, speak your truth, and hold them.
-You are holding time, and space for the Universal flow of Magic to come in.
+By holding boundaries in relationships, you are holding space for the Universal flow of Magic to come in.

 As I moved forward in my inner journey, I noticed that issues with other people could be growth opportunities.
 They can help you to see where your values lie.
 Before I learned to detect and assert my boundaries, I spend more time than I am willing to admit being angry or resentful toward others.
 I was usually silent about my feelings, but I sometimes had inappropriate bursts of anger.
 Exploring my inner narratives around my anger and frustration showed me where my boundaries are.

 At the time, I had to deal with a difficult person on a regular basis.
 In each of our encounters, she was extremely argumentative, dismissive, and rude.
 My instinctual response was that it must be something that I did to her to make her mad.
 I also felt like I wanted to confront (or maybe slap) her.
 I wanted our relationship to work for several reasons, so instead of reacting, I went home and journaled about it.